MatteoFalcioni/LangGraph-Sandbox/README.md

 ## Notes

 * Use `/data` inside sandbox code to read host datasets.
-* Use `/work/artifacts` to write outputs that will be persisted to `outputs/`.
+* Use `/session/artifacts` to write outputs that persist and are pulled out.
-* Use `/session` if you need to share files across multiple tool calls.
-* Each run gets a unique `run_id` to keep artifacts separated.
+* In ephemeral mode, use `/work/artifacts` → artifacts will be promoted under `outputs/<run_id>/`.
+* Each session or run returns an `artifact_map` so the UI can link container paths to host paths.
 * Both **stdout** and **stderr** are captured and returned separately for debugging.
+* Use `reset_sandbox` tool (if enabled) to stop a running session and clean up its container.